raquelgarcia-q/Portfolio/README.md

 ---

-## 👩‍💻 About Me
+## About Me

-I am an aspiring cybersecurity and GRC professional building practical experience in governance, risk management, compliance, and security operations.

-My goal is to help organizations identify cybersecurity risks, implement appropriate controls, maintain compliance, and continuously improve their security programs.
+Cybersecurity Operations & Leadership graduate with a Bachelor’s in Psychology, focused on Governance, Risk, and Compliance (GRC) roles.
+Experienced in structured data tracking, documentation, risk-focused analysis, and high-pressure operational environments, with strong attention to detail, critical thinking, and pattern recognition.
+Passionate about helping organizations identify and manage cybersecurity risks, strengthen security controls, maintain compliance, and improve security awareness.
+Actively building skills in risk assessments, control frameworks, compliance mapping, policy development, and GRC processes.

 ### Areas of Interest